eranCat/TitanicML/README.md

 # TitanicML

-## machine learning project about titanic passangers .
+## machine learning project about titanic passengers .

 ## Overview
 This project showcases the usage of machine learning techniques to predict survival outcomes on the Titanic dataset.